Vince Martell: 1960s–1980s

-After the breakup of Vanilla Fudge in 1970, Martell continued to perform until Vanilla Fudge reunited for another album in 1984 called Mystery.
+2000s–present

 In 2000, he released his first solo CD, Endless High, followed in 2001 by a self-titled CD, Vince Martell.
 In 2002, he recorded a third solo CD as a tribute to Jimi Hendrix, whom Martell had befriended when Vanilla Fudge and Hendrix toured together.
 In 2005, Vanilla Fudge reformed with all the original members including Martell, Mark Stein, Tim Bogert and Carmine Appice, for a tour with The Doors and Steppenwolf.
-In July 2006, Vanilla Fudge recorded a tribute to Led Zeppelin, working title Out Through the in Door, scheduled for release in early 2007.
-Martell continues to tour with Vanilla Fudge, and his own band, the Vince Martell Band with Peg Pearl (keyboards/vocals), Pete Bremy (Bass/vocals), Russ T. Blades (drums) and TigerBill Meligari (drums).
+In July 2006, Vanilla Fudge recorded a tribute to Led Zeppelin, Out Through the in Door.

-Martell is preparing for a 2008 spring/summer tour (with his own band) sharing some dates with The Shadows of Knight, with whom he has performed with at Irving Plaza (along with Mark Stein).
-A new CD is also in the works.

 Vince along with fellow original members Bogert, Stein and Appice opened for Deep Purple (at the band's request) on August 7, 2007 at Radio City Music Hall, continuing to tour in this lineup in early 2008.

-Vince and Mark Stein appeared on The "My Music" series on PBS in March/April 2008.
-They are seen performing "You Keep Me Hangin' On" with backing musicians from Mark Stein's solo band.
-Vince and Mark Stein soon thereafter began performing around the country together as "Vanilla Fudge's Mark Stein and Vince Martell" with a new rhythm section featuring JimmyJack Tamburo from Mark Stein's band on drums, and Pete Bremy from Vince's band on bass.
-This lineup toured throughout the summer of 2009.

-In April 2008 Vince Martell signed with Collectables Records as a solo artist.
-His Endless High album, which originally appeared in 2000 was re-released on Spectra Records.

-As of 2019, Martell is back to touring with Vanilla Fudge, alongside original bandmates Mark Stein and Carmine Appice, with Pete Bremy in place of original member Tim Bogert, who officially retired from touring in 2010.
+As of 2023, Martell continues to tour with Vanilla Fudge, and his own band, the Vince Martell Band with Peg Pearl (keyboards/vocals), Pete Bremy (Bass/vocals), Russ T. Blades (drums) and TigerBill Meligari (drums).

+Personal life

+Martell was raised Catholic and still identifies with the religion.
+He is married to Peg Pearl, who is also a musician.